Mardia-Enterprises/Fulcrum_main/instructions.md

         "construction": null,
         "professional_services": null
       },
-      "brief_description": "As DPM for USACE, New Orleans (MVN), was responsible for the completion and the delivery of the ~$14.6B Greater New Orleans Hurricane and Storm Damage Risk Reduction System (HSDRRS), a 130-mile-long perimeter system of levees, flood walls, pump stations, navigation gates, and other structures as well as environmental mitigation to reduce flood risk to SE LA."
+      "brief_description": "As DPM for USACE, New Orleans (MVN), was responsible for the completion and the delivery of the ~$14.6B Greater New Orleans Hurricane and Storm Damage Risk Reduction System (HSDRRS), a 130-mile-long perimeter system of levees, flood walls, pump stations, navigation gates, and other structures as well as environmental mitigation to reduce flood risk to SE LA.", "budget_info": {
+        "fee": "N/A",
+        "cost": "$14.6B"
+      }
     },
     {
       "title_and_location": "New Orleans Branch Chief - Project Management, USACE",